Where to stay in Malta? For many travellers, including myself, Sliema is the ideal base for exploring Malta. Here’s why.

 Reason 2: Prime location and easy access to exploring Malta

-Day trips by ferry from Sliema:
+Ferry and boat trips from Sliema:

 Many boat tours leave from Sliema.
 It is one of the most popular places from where to embark on a boat tour, alongside Valletta and Buġibba.
-That being said, Valletta doesn’t offer tours direcly to Comino Island, for example, and Buġibba is further north – not so conveniently located to explore the island as a whole.
+That said, Valletta doesn’t offer tours directly to Comino Island, for example, and Buġibba is further north – not so conveniently located to explore the island as a whole.

 Valletta

-• Can be reached in 5-10 minutes by ferry from Sliema.
+- Can be reached in 5-10 minutes by ferry from Sliema.
 This is the fastest and most scenic way to reach Valletta.
 It really is just across the water!

 Comino Island (including the Blue Lagoon)

-• Comino Island (location of Malta’s Blue Lagoon) is a must visit!
+- Comino Island (location of Malta’s Blue Lagoon) is a must visit!
 There are various boat trip options which leave from Sliema, such as the Comino, Crystal Lagoon, and Blue Lagoon Cruise.
 This cruise gives you plenty of free time to enjoy the lagoons and go for an explore of Comino.
 There is also the option to add in a 3 hour stop at Gozo with this cruise (with less free time at the Blue Lagoon), but this is a great option if short on time, and don’t have a whole day (or more) to dedicate to Gozo.
 Book your Comino Island trip here.

 If a slightly shorter day trip (5 hours) on a smaller boat (power boat) more takes your fancy, then this Boat Trip to Comino Blue Lagoon, Gozo, and Caves could be for you.
 It is another very popular option from Sliema!!